amethyst/amethyst/book/src/prefabs/prefabs_in_amethyst.md

 The important derives are the [`Component`] and `PrefabData` &ndash; [`Component`] means it can be attached to an entity; `PrefabData` means it can be loaded as part of a prefab.

-Here is an example of a prefab with an entity with a `Position`:
+Here is an example `.ron` file of a prefab with an entity with a `Position`:

 ```rust,ignore
 #![enable(implicit_some)]